Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 If you had an abnormal EKG and were evaluated by a physician, we can use those results to offset the EKG results.
 For example, an abnormal result may lead to further testing, such as a stress test.

-If a pacemaker is recommended, you’ll need to get it before life insurance is available.
+If a pacemaker is recommended, you will need to get it before life insurance becomes available.

-A stress test evaluates how your heart responds to physical exertion and identifies potential blockages or abnormal heart rhythms.
+A stress test evaluates how your heart responds to physical exertion and identifies potential blockages or irregular heartbeats.

-The stress test may be performed alone or include additional testing like nuclear or echographic imaging.
+The stress test may be performed alone or may include additional testing, such as nuclear or echocardiographic imaging.

 Key Underwriting Factors: